cosmo-sims/MUSIC2/README.md

 ===================================================

 MUSIC is a computer program to generate nested grid initial conditions for high-resolution "zoom" cosmological simulations.
+A detailed description of the algorithms can be found in [Hahn & Abel (2011)][1].
+You can download the user's guide [here][3].
+Please consider joining the [user mailing list][2].

 Current MUSIC key features are:

 - Supports output for RAMSES, ENZO, Gadget-2/3, ART, Pkdgrav/Gasoline
 and NyX via pugins.
 New codes can be added.